 You’re feeling good.
 You’re proud of yourself.
 You’re speaking about a semi-complicated topic and then bam, it hits you.
 You’ve gotten midway through your sentence and just realized you have no idea how to conjugate the verb you need in a specific tense.
 Do you a) guess and hope the person understands or b) ask the person to help you out with the conjugation or c) scramble in your head to rework the sentence using words you do know?
 It’s up to you, but good on you for being ballsy enough to try.
 That’s how we learn!

-Any other instances where speaking a foreign language makes you want to run and hide?
+Tell me, is French hard to learn?
+What’s your experience been?
+WHy is French so hard?
+What are some other instances where speaking a foreign language makes you want to run and hide?